Events

 The basic steps for implementing a PolyBase ELT for dedicated SQL pool are:

-For more information, see Loading patterns blog.
+For more information, see Loading patterns and strategies.

 Getting data out of your source system depends on the storage location.
-The goal is to move the data into PolyBase supported delimited text files.
+The goal is to move the data into PolyBase-supported delimited text files.

-Parquet Data Type | SQL Data Type |
+Parquet data type | SQL data type |

 ---|---|